 - Preheat the air fryer before adding the pork.

 - Measure the temperature with a digital thermometer.
-Insert thermometer through center and thickest part of the meat.
-Pork chops are ready when the internal temperature reaches 145 degrees F and a fully cooked ham is ready when the internal temperature hits 165 degrees F.
+Insert a thermometer through the center and thickest part of the meat.
+Pork chops are ready when the internal temperature reaches 145 degrees F, and a fully cooked ham is ready when the internal temperature hits 165 degrees F.

 - Avoid overlapping the pieces of meat so that they cook evenly.